Table of contents

 Symptoms and Characteristics (Part 5 of Is Asperger syndrome genetic?)

 While the first signs of other forms of autism appear in the first months of life, Asperger syndrome usually does not become apparent until after the age of three.
-General characteristics are: a qualitative impairment of social communication and interaction, lack of empathy, sensory, motor and linguistic peculiarities, and pronounced narrow interests.
+General characteristics are: a qualitative impairment of social communication and interaction, lack of empathy, sensory, motor and linguistic peculiarities, and pronounced obsessed interests.

 Motor skills and social behavior (Part 5.1 of Is Asperger syndrome genetic?)